 The Adelaide Hills Business Centre is a private entity not funded or backed by Federal, State or Local Government.

-These Terms and Conditions apply to all dealings with the Adelaide Hills Business Centre and supersedes, replaces and extinguish all other terms or conditions that you, a corporate or incorporated body may wish to apply in writing or verbally on the Adelaide Hills Business Centre.
+These Terms and Conditions apply to all dealings with the Adelaide Hills Business Centre and supersedes, replaces and extinguish all other terms, conditions or imposed tasks that you, a corporate, government or incorporated body may wish to apply in writing or verbally to the Adelaide Hills Business Centre.

-The Adelaide Hills Business Centre provides it's goods, services, memberships and facilities on its terms and conditions as set out below.
-For the purpose of clarity, this also applies to Federal, State and Local Government departments and / or educational providers both private and government in that any purchase orders stating replacement terms including any counter terms are not accepted by the Adelaide Hills Business Centre and as such all goods and services shall solely be provided on the terms and conditions as set out below without further notice.
+The Adelaide Hills Business Centre provides its Services on its terms and conditions, as set out below.
+For the purpose of clarity, this also applies to Federal, State and Local Government departments and / or educational providers both private and government in that any purchase orders stating replacement terms including any counter terms are not accepted by the Adelaide Hills Business Centre and as such all Services shall solely be provided on the terms as set out below without further notice.